in28minutes/java-cheat-sheet/README.md

 System.out.println(hashset);//[Sachin, Dravid]
 ```

-LetÕs try to add Sachin to the Set now.
+Let's try to add Sachin to the Set now.
 Sachin is Duplicate.
 So will not be added. returns false.
 ```
 hashset.add("Sachin");//returns false since element is not added System.out.println(hashset);//[Sachin, Dravid]